petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/api-query-parameters.md

 The Object API supports sorting entries using fields from related objects, enhancing flexibility in data retrieval.

-This functionality is available for custom objects with one-to-many and many-to-one relationships and supports various field types, including Text, Long Text, Date, Date and Time, Integer, Long Integer, Decimal, Precision Decimal, Boolean, and Picklist.
+You can do this with custom objects having one-to-many and many-to-one relationships.
+Sorting can be done on various field types, including Text, Long Text, Date, Date and Time, Integer, Long Integer, Decimal, Precision Decimal, Boolean, and Picklist.

 System fields such as Author, Create Date, External Reference Code, ID, Modified Date, and Status are also supported.